Jock Stein

-Playing career
+Early life and playing career

-Born in Burnbank, Lanarkshire, Stein saw football as his escape from the Lanarkshire coal mines.
+John Stein was born on 5 October 1922 at 339 Glasgow Road in Hamilton, Lanarkshire, the only son of four children to George Stein, a coal miner, and Jane Armstrong.
+Stein saw football as his escape from the Lanarkshire coal mines.
 In 1937, he left Greenfield school in Hamilton and after a short time working in a carpet factory went down the pits to become a miner.
 In 1940, Stein agreed to sign for Burnbank Athletic, but his father vehemently objected.
 Soon afterward, he instead joined Blantyre Victoria, another local junior club.

 Stein first played for senior club Albion Rovers as a trialist in a 4–4 draw against Celtic on 14 November 1942.
-Three weeks later, manager Webber Lees signed Stein for the Coatbridge club.
+On 3 December 1942, manager Webber Lees signed Stein for the Coatbridge club.
 He continued to work as a miner during the week, which was a reserved occupation during the Second World War.
 This allowed Stein to play regularly, as many of their other players were serving in the Armed Forces.
 He had a brief loan spell with Dundee United in 1943.
 Rovers won promotion to the First Division in 1947–48, for only the fourth time in the club's history.

 During the 1948–49 season, Rovers conceded 105 goals, won only three league games out of 30 and were relegated back to the Second Division.

+According to Rovers' historian Robin Marwick, Stein played 236 matches for Rovers, who were his longest serving senior club as a player.
+He scored nine goals, six of which were penalties (he also missed two penalties).
+His last Rovers appearance was against Alloa in a B Division match on 14 January 1950.

 In 1950, having been approached by former Albion Rovers teammate Dougie Wallace, Stein signed for non-league Welsh club Llanelli.
 For the first time in his career, he became a full-time professional footballer, earning £12 per week.
 Llanelli had gained promotion to the Southern League in 1950 and signed several Scottish professionals.
 In 1951, the club's application to join the Football League was rejected and there were rumours of financial problems.
 All but two of the Scottish professionals left.